-Fallston the Cooper’s hawk is originally from Fallston, Maryland, where he was rehabilitated in 2009 after a collision with an unknown object.
-He has a permanently injured left wing and also suffered neurological trauma.
-He cannot fly well enough to hunt, so he was transferred to the VINS exhibits in 2011.
-Fallston enjoys perching on the very highest branch in his enclosure, where he has a great view of our forest and the Ottauquechee River.
+Fallston the Cooper’s Hawk is originally from Fallston, MD, where he was rehabilitated in 2001 after a collision with an unknown object.
+He has a permanently injured left wing, nerve damage to his tail, and has also suffered neurological trauma.
+He cannot fly well enough to hunt, so he was transferred to VINS in 2009.
+Fallston enjoys perching on the very highest branch in his enclosure, where he has a great view of our forest.